 Other Referral Laboratories:

 NH Lab Services has established turnaround times for test results based on clinical urgency.
 In order for the lab to meet established turn-around times, orders must be given the appropriate priority.

 STAT tests are to be reserved for life-threatening (life and limb) medical emergencies.

 Note: Smaller facilities may not offer a test menu as comprehensive as larger facilities and turnaround time will be affected.

 NH laboratories strive to meet or exceed expected turnaround times.
-Please contact the laboratory directly if turnaround times are not meeting expectations.
+Please contact the lab directly if turnaround times are not meeting expectations.

-Results will be available within 60 minutes from the time the sample is received in the laboratory (if the test is offered at that facility).
+Results will be available within 60 minutes from the time the sample is received in the lab (if the test is offered at that facility).

 - Samples that require testing off-site cannot be offered on a STAT basis, with some exceptions.

 - For tests that are tested off-site but a STAT collection is requested outside of regular work hours, a consultation with a pathologist is required.

 - STAT blood cultures will always be collected on a STAT basis.
 Preliminary results will be available within 48 hours.